 It is the policy of Southwest Community High School to maintain contact with the home through telephone contact and conferences.
-Individual appointments are scheduled so that all parents/guardians have an opportunity to confer with the teacher and principal.
-Parents/guardians are encouraged to contact SWCHS as needed to request progress reports.
+Individual appointments are scheduled so that all parent(s) or guardians have an opportunity to confer with the teacher and principal.
+Parent(s) or guardians are encouraged to contact Southwest Community High School as needed to request progress reports.

-Suspension and Expulsion Policy
+Board Policy FFK - Suspension and Expulsion Policy